faithvoid/script.alexandria/README.md

 - You tell me.

 ## TODO:
-- Possibly add option to mount & launch .ISO files, ROM files and media files directly after downloading.
+- Add option to mount & launch .ISO files, ROM files and media files directly after downloading.
+- Improve media streaming a bit.
 - Implement better filename sanitization
 - Implement scanning from multiple collections at the same time.
 - Implement some sort of login system so access-locked files can be downloaded.